MustardOS/mustardos.github.io/release/progress/goose.md

 * Removed background process from frontend
 * Removed collection timing debug generation
 * Removed confusing no-unroll-loops with unroll-loops in Makefiles
+* Removed control scheme for all applications and content except for RetroArch and associated cores
 * Removed debug message about history and search boxart not active
 * Removed direct sound from module exit
 * Removed first sync on startup